 b.
 Research funder (co-funded programmes with partner agencies)

-The GSI has partnered with several other national agencies and research funders to expand the potential funding for geoscience and provide extra capacity and support for geoscience researchers.
-Programmes include: Science Foundation Ireland (SFI) Investigators Programme; Irish Research Council (IRC) Enterprise Partnership Scheme; The Fulbright Commission research Scholarships and Studentships and European Commission ERA NETs.
+The Geological Survey has partnered with several other national agencies and research funders to expand the potential funding for geoscience and provide extra capacity and support for geoscience researchers.
+Programmes include: Science Foundation Ireland (SFI) Investigators Programme; Irish Research Council (IRC) Enterprise Partnership Scheme; EPA, SEAI, The Fulbright Commission research Scholarships and Studentships and European Commission ERA NETs.

-Several members of GSI staff are directly involved in research activities, often in collaboration with external partners and with topics ranging from Quaternary studies to marine mapping.
-In addition, the GSI is involved in a number of programmes in which the researchers, usually funded by external schemes, are based ‘in-house’ at the GSI.
-This allows exchange of ideas and skillsets between GSI staff and our research partners.
+Several members of Geological Survey staff are directly involved in research activities, often in collaboration with external partners and with topics ranging from Quaternary studies to marine mapping.
+In addition, we are involved in a number of programmes in which the researchers, usually funded by external schemes, are based ‘in-house’ at the GSI.
+This allows exchange of ideas and skillsets between Geological Survey staff and our research partners.

-The GSI is involved in numerous projects ranging in scale from individual partnerships to large international consortia, for example projects funded through European funding programmes.
-As a member of these international projects, the GSI has participated in programmes such as COST, Interreg, Collaborative Projects (e.g. in FP6 and FP7), ESFRI Infrastructure projects, ERA NETs. etc.
+We are involved in numerous projects ranging in scale from individual partnerships to large international consortia.
+National partnerships include the Marine Institute, Environmental Protection Agency, Sustainable Energy Authority of Ireland and Teagasc.
+We also partner with international organisations through European funding programmes.
+As a member of these international projects, the Geological Survey has participated in programmes such as COST, Interreg, Collaborative Projects (e.g. in FP6 and FP7), ESFRI Infrastructure projects, ERA NETs. etc.

 If you are interested in collaborating with a member of the GSI team, please contact them directly or email email@example.com